jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/README.md

 ## 📚 Overview

-Welcome to the Terraform Functions comprehensive learning guide!
-This two-day module covers Terraform's built-in functions through 12 hands-on assignments.
-Each assignment focuses on specific functions and real-world use cases.
+This guide gives you two focused days of hands-on practice with Terraform’s most useful built-in functions.
+Each assignment teaches one small skill and shows exactly where you would use it in real AWS deployments.

-**📋 For step-by-step demo instructions, see [DEMO_GUIDE.md](DEMO_GUIDE.md)**
+**📋 For step-by-step walkthrough, go to [DEMO_GUIDE.md](DEMO_GUIDE.md)**

 ---

-## 🎯 Learning Objectives
+## 🎯 What You Will Learn

-By the end of this module, you will:
+By the end of this tutorial, you will:
-1. Master Terraform's built-in functions across all categories
+1. How each function works through short, practical examples
-2. Understand when and how to use each function type
+2. How to clean names, validate inputs, and format values
-3. Know how to combine multiple functions effectively
+3. How to combine functions to build dynamic Terraform code
-4. Be proficient with the Terraform console for testing
+4. How to test anything quickly in the Terraform console
-5. Implement proper validation and error handling
+5. How to read, decode, and format file content
-6. Handle sensitive data securely
+6. How to generate timestamps and build consistent tags
-7. Create dynamic, reusable configurations
+7. How to safely handle sensitive values
 ---

 ## Console Commands

-Practice these fundamental commands in `terraform console` before starting the assignments:
+Before running the assignments, test a few expressions so the functions feel familiar:

 ```hcl
 # Basic String Manipulation